 Finer-grained capabilities underpin each service function as illustrated in the case of device management, security and application and service management functions.
 In keeping with a philosophy of leveraging existing standards rather than re-inventing them, oneM2M complements existing and proven security technologies to address IoT security challenges.
 It provides a common set of security capabilities to secure IoT devices and applications and prevent and mitigate attacks.
 This is made possible by an abstracted set of security-related APIs to simplify security for devices and applications. oneM2M is a constantly evolving standard with a strategic roadmap designed to address new IoT requirements.
 This is made possible by the common service layer concept, which was conceived to accommodate new service functions. oneM2M works to a release cycle to standardize new service functions.
 It emulates the cellular industry’s 3GPP standardization model, to address new requirements and evolving technologies through progressive releases.

 IoT Features Standardized in oneM2M.
-Each

 Table 1 oneM2M features and releases